kopiLeft/Galite/galite-testing/README.md

 openForm("Client form", 200)
 ```
 > `Form.open()` automatically lookup the formCaption in all menus.
 If the form belongs to many menus you can use `Form.open(menu)`.

 ### Triggering a command

 To simulate a click on an actor, which triggers a command action, you can use `Actor.triggerCommand(duration)`.
 The `duration` parameter represents how much time it takes for the command to finish its action.

+### Entering a block

+To enter a block you can use `Block.enter()`.
+This function will focus on the first field if it's a simple block, and it will open the first item of the grid's editor if it's a multiple block.